koseiohara/forbit/README.md

 ## Requirements
 FORBIT is implemented with NumPy, Cython, and Fortran.
 The package metadata declares support for CPython on POSIX/Linux with Python 3.9 to 3.13.
-However, it may also be possible to build from the source code manualy on the other environments.
+However, it may also be possible to build from the source code manually in other environments.

 Runtime dependency:
 - NumPy